iamandycohen/video-transcribe/README.md

 # Video Transcribe Agent

-An AI-powered TypeScript agent for transcribing MP4 video files using Azure AI services.
-This tool extracts audio from video files, transcribes them using Azure Speech-to-Text, and optionally enhances the transcription using GPT models.
+A multi-package TypeScript solution for transcribing MP4 video files using Azure AI services.
+Available as a **core library**, **CLI tool**, and **API server** for maximum flexibility in AI agent architectures.

 ## Features